Calories Vs Volume

 How to feed your horses digestive system

 Most all horse owners are experts at feeding the outside of their horses.
-What I mean is the weight is right and their coat is shiny they look healthy but what about the inside?
+What I mean is the weight is right, and their coat is shiny, they look healthy but what about the inside?
 If a horse’s behavior and well being were based on what they look like on the outside you and your horse would both be a lot happier.
-Well this is simply not the case your horse does not react according to his appearance he only reacts to the way he feels on the inside.
-So let’s talk about the inside.
-If you have read the 15 reasons for grazing that I wrote then you will be interested the following.
+Well, this is simply not the case.
+Your horse does not react according to his appearance.
+He only reacts to the way he feels on the inside.
+So, let’s talk about the inside.

+Feeding calories vs volumes is easier than it seems.
 The following may vary depending on each horse’s individual metabolism.
-Grass hay depending on the variety and when it was cut has between 825 and 900 calories and alfalfa about 900 to 950 calories per lb.
-A 1000 lb. horse requires about 15,000 calories daily at rest, 25,000 calories daily at light work and 33,000 calories daily heavily worked.
+Grass hay, depending on the variety and when it was cut, has between 825 and 900 calories and alfalfa about 900 to 950 calories per lb.
+For example, a 1000 lb. horse requires about 15,000 calories daily at rest.
+25,000 calories daily at light work.
+And 33,000 calories daily heavily worked.
 That’s about 18 lbs. of (850 calorie) grass hay daily to maintain him at rest with a healthy appearance and supply the nutrition he requires.

-Now the inside, that same 1000 lb. horse requires up to 30 lbs. more or less of dry forage daily to maintain a healthy digestive system and attitude.
+Now the inside of that same 1000 lb. horse requires up to 30 lbs. more or less of dry forage daily to maintain a healthy digestive system and attitude.

-Now how do we get to 30 lbs. without adding calories?
+So, how do we get to 30 lbs. without adding calories?
 The same way farmers have done it for over 100 years since they began increasing the calories in the hay they grow to fatten their cattle.
-The hay contained too many calories to let horses free feed without becoming obese when they were not being worked.
-The answer is to blend straw (or chaff) into the hay.
-A constant fiber source is needed to maintain the “good” bacteria in the horses hind gut which break down plant fibers and provide energy for the horse.
-Straw has very little sugar or nutritional value and used as a filler keeps the digestive bacteria working around the clock and healthy.
+Weight control -- The hay contained too many calories to let horses free feed without becoming obese when they were not being worked.
+So the answer is to blend straw (or chaff) into the hay.
+A constant fiber source is needed to maintain the “good” bacteria in the horses hind gut.
+Which break down plant fibers and provide energy for the horse.
+Straw has very little sugar or nutritional value.
+And when used as a filler helps keeps the digestive bacteria working around the clock and healthy.
 Straw is usually available in three varieties: oat, barley and wheat.
 Oat is most palatable, barley is less palatable and wheat is the least palatable.